 - Start with

 wikipedia.
-The first external link is to a useful book chapter
+The fourth external link is to a useful book chapter

 on Markov chains.

 - The Link Database: Fast Access to Graphs of the Web